 My eyes watered with sadness as I drove through Everglades City on my way to Chokoloskee and spied the piles of debris sitting by the road, eyed blue tarps, and saw some closed businesses with obvious damage.
-The manmade hills of trash were made of toilets, bedding, and a mish-mash of what were once personal effects and home fixtures damaged by the storm’s fury waiting to be hauled away, more than two months following the storm.
+The manmade hills of trash were made of toilets, bedding, and a mish-mash of what were once personal effects and home fixtures damaged by the storm’s fury waiting to be hauled away, more than two months following the storm and it was reassuring to see people help each other to fix what they could, even though you wish they had a service similar to ServiceMaster Restoration by Zaba to help them.
 It was a sad scene to absorb.

 It was bound to happen, although I did not think it would be so soon.
 Everglades National Park was hit with yet another devastating hurricane.
 The last two were Hurricane Katrina in 2005 and Hurricane Wilma in 2004 which caused so much destruction that the Flamingo Lodge, the then only lodging in Everglades National Park (a place I called home for several years; currently, there isn’t any lodging inside the park), was damage beyond repair and was razed.
 What Irma dished out seemed more devastating damage-wise than the previous hurricanes.